Spacesmac/SonicPi_Looper/README.md

 While recording, pressing a key will activate the corresponding pad in the grid.

 ### Code Generation
-**Generate Code:** Click the "Generate Code" button toopen a window with the generated Sonic Pi code.
+**Generate Code:** Click the "Generate Code" button to open a window with the generated Sonic Pi code.
 You can also use the "Quick Generated Copy button to copy the code directly to your clipboard.
-With the generated code, you will be able to understand better the actions you are doing in the drum pad app, and what's actually the transalation to code of what you were playing.
-I recomend you to open another file next to the SonicPi file from the repository if you want to see clearly the code.
-You can click on `Stop` for the playing code, and then click `Run` with the other code so that you don't have two differents instances playing at the same time.
+With the generated code, you will be able to better understand the actions you are doing in the drum pad app, and what's actually the translation to code of what you were playing.
+I recommend you to open another file next to the SonicPi file from the repository if you want to see the code clearly.
+You can click on `Stop` for the playing code, and then click `Run` with the other code so that you don't have two different instances playing at the same time.

 ### Sending OSC Messages
 **- Automatic:** The application automatically sends OSC messages to Sonic Pi whenever a sample is played.